Rooted in Relationship and Responsibility

 Capacity Rooted in Community

-Just as reliance on outside suppliers drains local resources, the same pattern can be seen in health and social services.
-Outsiders are often brought in, but rarely stay long.
-That turnover creates gaps — not just in staffing, but in trust.
-I’ve been part of this cycle as a contracted worker, and it has made me think deeply about what sustainable capacity really means.
+Just as reliance on outside suppliers drains local resources, the same pattern shows up in health and social services.
+Outsiders are brought in.
+Few stay.
+Turnover creates gaps.
+Not just in staffing, but in trust.
+I have been part of this cycle as a contracted worker.
+That experience forced me to think carefully about what sustainable capacity actually means.

-When communities have the tools and training to lead their own programs, the change is clear.
-I remember one trauma workshop where about twenty participants came together — some already working in care roles, others simply wanting to support their families.
-Not long after, I saw those same people using what they’d learned, adapting it to their context in ways more effective than anything I could have offered.
-That’s what real capacity looks like: care rooted in relationship, guided by local knowledge.
+When communities have the tools and training to lead their own programs, the difference is visible.
+I remember a trauma workshop attended by people working in care roles and by others who simply wanted to support their families.
+Not long after, I saw those same participants using what they had learned.
+They adapted it.
+They made it fit.
+They did more with it than I ever could.
+That is capacity: care rooted in relationship and guided by local knowledge.

 Healing in Many Forms